 Shaken: A Diagnosis on Trial tells the true story of Stephanie Olsa, a suburban wife and mother convicted in 1997 of shaking a neighbor’s baby nearly to death.
-Shaken interweaves Stephanie’s story, the medical and legal history of SBS, and enough infant physiology to let the reader follow the action.
+Shaken interweaves Stephanie’s story, the medical and legal history of SBS, and enough infant physiology to let the reader follow the medical testimony.

 While I decide how best to publish, I’ve posted the first third of the book outline and a few chapters of different types.
 The full book proposal is available on request: sue dot luttner at gmail dot com.

-- The infant Dinah seems to choke and quit breathing in the arms of an adult woman babysitter.
+- The infant Dinah seems to choke on a bottle and quit breathing in the arms of her infant care provider.

-- The babysitter, Stephanie Olsa, is accused of shaking the infant.
+- The babysitter, Stephanie, is accused of shaking the infant.

 - The police question Stephanie.